A 2022 Guide to Choosing a Patient Engagement Platform

 - Interactive, real-time patient communication

 Meaningful connection is inherent to the definition of engagement.
-Therefore, any patient engagement platform you choose should enable bidirectional communication.
-That is to say, patients should be able to respond to and initiate contact with your health system.
+Any patient engagement platform you choose should enable bidirectional communication, specifically text-based messaging, where patients are able to respond to and initiate contact with your health system.

 - Keyword Actions and chatbot functionality

-Not every interaction with patients needs staff input.
-A patient engagement platform should allow for automated responses to common questions, such as, “Where are you located?”
-The platform should also allow keywords to trigger automations, such as scheduling a ride with Uber Health for patients who need a lift.
+Not every interaction with patients requires human intervention.
+This is why the use of keywords and chatbots is an upcoming trend.
+A patient engagement software solution should allow for automated responses to common questions, such as “Where are you located?”
+It should also allow keywords to trigger automations, such as scheduling a ride with Uber Health for patients who need a lift.

 - Sentiment analysis